-If you’re in Public Relations and you’ve helped develop a stock management system years ago another lifetime ago, leave it off.
 Although a great achievement, it will take up space on your resume that could be devoted to something PR related that matters to the reader, and will have the reader question what the relevancy is.

-Achievements That Aren’t Actually Achievements.
+Writing Achievements Which Aren’t Achievements.

 You may be proud of the fact that you got a high HSC mark (or the equivalent final year at high school mark) however this is a) no longer relevant and b) not actually an achievement in the way that they’re meant to be used on a resume.